utkuozbulak/pytorch-cnn-visualizations/README.md

 	</tbody>
 </table>

-Another way to visualize CNN layers is to tovisualize activations for a specific input on a specific layer and filter.
+Another way to visualize CNN layers is to visualize activations for a specific input on a specific layer and filter.
 This was done in [1] Figure 3.
 Below example is obtained from layers/filters of VGG16 for the first image using guided backpropagation.
 The code for this opeations is in *layer_activation_with_guided_backprop.py*.
 The method is quite similar to guided backpropagation but instead of guiding the signal from the last layer and a specific target, it guides the signal from a specific layer and filter.

 <table border=0 align=center>
 	<tbody>